christopherwk210/check/docs/api/classes/sprite.md

 var mySprite = new Check.Sprite(spriteData, precise);
 ```

+`precise` is a boolean that decides if the sprite should use precise collision checking.
+If false, collisions are checked using the sprite's bounding box (a rectangle around all the points).
+If true, collisions are checked per checkbox in the sprite.
+This is a more taxing operation, so only use when needed.

 # SpriteData

 The `spriteData` parameter is where you'll define how your sprite looks.
 Sprite data should look something like this: